Welcome to Community Education at CNC!

 ITA-LMA is sponsoring Aboriginal Students in the Trades Foundation programs.
 Contact Shannon MacKay, CNC's Aboriginal Student Advisor, to see if you are eligible to be sponsored!
 Seats are still available in the Carpentry Foundation and Plumbing Foundation programs.

 Adventure Seekers has been part of CNC since 2005.
 This program is designed for young adults aged 18–30 who have a severe to moderate developmental disability, have completed their secondary education and have a strong interest in learning.
-The program is full for 2014/15 but it you have interest for for 2015/16 contact Cat Sivertsen at 250 562 2131 ext 5319.
+For information on September 2015 registration Contact Cat Sivertsen at 250 562 2131 ext 5319.

 Light Warehouse Training Program, 2011.